-The Journal of Organization Design welcomes submissions to a new article collection focused on 'New Trends in Organization Design.'
+The editors are currently evaluating submissions to a collection on "New Trends in Organization Design."

 In private as well as public organizations, we have been seeing changing organizational forms, a growing amount of importance placed on ecosystems for competitive advancement, the emergence of platform organizations, an increase in hybrid organizations, and many different experiments with flat organizations (absent hierarchy).
 The field of organization design is undergoing a renaissance.
 This JOD Special Issue is devoted to exploring new trends in organization design, including new themes and methods within the field.

 How do we design organizations for the future?
 This is one of the “hot” topics preoccupying both researchers and practitioners.